Kalimpong district: Kalimpong I block

 The Kalimpong I block consists of 18 gram panchayats; Bong, Kalimpong, Samalbong, Tista, Dr. Graham's Homes, Lower Echhay, Samthar, Neembong, Dungra, Upper Echhay, Seokbir, Bhalukhop, Yangmakum, Pabringtar, Sindebong, Kafer Kanke Bong, Pudung and Tashiding.
 This block has one police station at Kalimpong.
 The block is headquartered in Kalimpong.

 Kalimpong II block

-The Kalimpong II block consists of 13 gram panchayats, namely Dalapchand, Kashyong, Lolay, Lingseykha, Gitdabling, Lava-Gitbeong, Payong, Kagay, Lingse, Shangse, Pedong, Syakiyong and Shantook.
+The Kalimpong II block consists of 7 gram panchayats, namely Dalapchand, Gitdabling, Lava-Gitabeong, Lolay, Payong, Shangse, and Shantuk.
 This block is served by Kalimpong police station.
 The block is headquartered in Algarah.
-This block lies along border of Sikkim and Rhenock town of Pakyong district of Sikkim is a very important town for many villages of Kalimpong II block.

 Gorubathan block

 The Gorubathan block consists of 11 gram panchayats, namely Dalim, Gorubathan–I, Gorubathan–II, Patengodak, Todey Tangta, Kumai, Pokhreybong, Samsing, Aahaley, Nim and Rongo.
 This block has two police stations: Gorubathan and Jaldhaka.
 The block is headquartered in Fagu.

+Pedong block

+The Pedong block consists of 6 gram panchayats, namely Kage, Kashyong, Lingsey, Lingseykha, Pedong and Syakiyong.

+This block is served by Kalimpong police station.
+The block is headquartered in Pedong.